 Who is working on the FFP?

-The Farming in the Floodplain Project Agriculture Committee is a working group of Floodplains for the Future, a partnership of public, non-profit, and private stakeholders working to balance farm, fish, and flood control values in the Puyallup, White, and Carbon Rivers.
+The Farming in the Floodplain Project Farm Committee is a working group of Floodplains for the Future, a partnership of public, non-profit, and private stakeholders working to balance farm, fish, and flood control values in the Puyallup, White, and Carbon Rivers.

 Committee members include representatives from Pierce County Planning and Land Services, Pierce Conservation District, Pierce County Surface Water Management, Forterra, WSU-Puyallup, PCC Farmland Trust, and several area farmers.
 This group has also worked collaboratively on strategic coordination, and has aligned efforts of organizational work on farmland conservation in Pierce County.

 What are current identified concerns about agricultural viability?

 Farmers have faced significant challenges due to changes in weather, poor drainage, flood frequency, seasonal drought, water rights, land use changes, increased development, market consolidation and more.
 Despite these challenges, there are a significant number of new, thriving, and/or multi-generational farm businesses in Clear Creek who are rooted in the community, and desire to continue farming for years to come.

 Proposed changes to hydrologic systems in Clear Creek have raised concerns about future agricultural viability.
 An increase in flooding, the proposed construction of a levee, and impacts on poor drainage are all identified as having great potential to impact farm functions.
 Other concerns include the tide gates where Clear Creek meets the Puyallup, and confusion around existing building regulations in the area.
 To better solve issues around drainage, many farms have contributed efforts towards re-starting Drainage District 10.